 1. Software development

-Software development is one industry where the importance of documentation is apparent.
+Software development is one industry where documentation is important.
 Whether you're talking about a small team or a large corporation, many people are often involved in software development projects.
-Therefore, proper technical documentation is important to complete tasks in a quality way.
+Therefore, proper technical documentation ensures tasks are completed in a quality way.

 Project documentation in software development can: